pandayv/mad-platform-community/README.md

 Most small businesses have no idea their website is a lawsuit waiting to happen.
-Accessibility lawsuits are real, growing, and rarely preceded by a warning — usually the first notice is a demand letter.
-A proper audit costs money and takes weeks most owners don't have.
-The free scanners that exist bury a real problem under a pile of false positives, then leave you holding a report with no idea what to actually fix first.
+Accessibility lawsuits are real, growing, and rarely preceded by a warning.
+Usually the first sign is a real demand letter.

+A full audit costs money and takes weeks most owners don't have.
+The free scanners that exist bury a real problem under a pile of false positives, and leave you holding a report with no idea what to actually fix first.

-**MAD Platform closes that gap.** Point it at a URL and it finds the real issues, checks its own work before it shows you anything, explains what matters most in plain language, and hands you a fix for each one — while sending anything it's genuinely unsure about to a human instead of guessing.
-Free.
-No account.
+**MAD Platform closes that gap.** Point it at a URL and a team of agents finds the real issues grounded in current standard guidelines, checks its own work before showing you anything, explains what matters most in plain language, and hands you a fix for each one.
+Anything critical or uncertain is sent for a human review instead of guessing.
+100% Free.

 ![MAD Platform homepage: hero scan form, community-edition badge](assets/screenshot-homepage-hero.png)

-Built solo for the [All Things Agentic Hackathon](https://allthingsagentichackathon.devpost.com/) on Gemini, Google's Agent Development Kit (ADK), and Google Cloud.
-This is the ongoing community fork: same free public tool, an architecture that's moved on since the submission (scanning now runs on its own queue/worker service instead of in the request handler), and a README that describes what's actually deployed today, not what shipped that weekend.
+Originally built for the [All Things Agentic Hackathon](https://allthingsagentichackathon.devpost.com/) on Gemini, Google's Agent Development Kit (ADK), and Google Cloud.
+This is the ongoing community fork: modified from a managed platform to a self-serving free community tool.

 ---

 ## Try it

-**[mad-platform.org](https://mad-platform.org)** — paste in a URL, give an email address for the report, watch it scan.
+**[mad-platform.org](https://mad-platform.org)** — Learn more or try it directly here.
+Paste in a URL, and watch it scan, and send a valuable report with findings to your email.

 **[Architecture diagram](https://pandayv.github.io/mad-platform-community/):**
 the full pipeline and the Google Cloud infrastructure behind it.

 ### What to expect

-1. Submit any real URL on the website above.
+1. Submit your website or a specific page URL on the website above.
 2. Watch the status page track live progress.
 A multi-page scan usually takes one to three minutes.
 If there's a burst of traffic ahead of you, you'll see a queued state first — scans process one at a time per worker instance, and the page tells you it's safe to close the tab.
 3. On the completed report, every confirmed finding is listed with a suggested fix and a status.
-Anything flagged "Awaiting internal review" is a low-confidence or critical finding a human hasn't confirmed yet.
+Anything flagged "Awaiting internal review" is a low-confidence or critical finding a human needs to manually review.
-4. The report and a CSV of confirmed findings (in Jira's importer column format, so it drops straight into a real ticket tracker if you have one) get emailed to the address the scan was submitted with.
+4. The report of confirmed findings get emailed to your email address.
+A CSV report is also provided in Jira's importer column format, so you can use into a real ticket tracker (Jira or similar) if your team has one.

 ## What it does